akashbera009/akashbera009/README.md

 akashbera009/akashbera009 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-👋 Hey there!
+-👋 Hey there!
 I’m [Your Name], a curious mind with a love for coding and problem-solving.
 With a knack for turning complex challenges into elegant solutions, I thrive in the realms of web development, software engineering, and open-source contributions.

 🔧 Skills & Technologies:

-💻 Languages: HTML, CSS, JavaScript, Python, PHP, Java 🛠️ Frameworks: React, Node.js, Django
+-💻 Languages: HTML, CSS, JavaScript, Python, PHP, Java -🛠️ Frameworks: React
-🛠️ Tools: Git, Docker, VSCode, Figma
+-🛠️ Tools: Git, Docker, VSCode, Figma

-🚀 What I Do:
+-🚀 What I Do:
 Crafting intuitive and responsive web applications Exploring innovative tech solutions and staying ahead of industry trends Contributing to open-source projects and collaborating with a vibrant community of developers